Online Learning: A Modern Introduction Using Convex Optimization: The Perceptron Algorithm

 \section{The Perceptron Algorithm}

-The above strategy has the shortcoming of restricting the feasible vectors in a possibly very small set.
-In turn, this could make the performance of the competitor low.
-In turn, the performance of the online algorithm is only close to the one of the competitor.
+The above strategy has the shortcoming of restricting the feasible vectors to a possibly very small set.
+In turn, this could make the best competitor's performance poor, and the performance of the online algorithm is only guaranteed to be close to that of the best competitor.

-Another way to deal with the non-convexity is to compare the number of mistakes that the algorithm does with a convex cumulative loss of the competitor.
-That is, we can try to prove a weaker regret guarantee:
+Another way to deal with the non-convexity is to compare the number of mistakes that the algorithm makes with a convex cumulative loss of the competitor.
+That is, we can try to prove a weaker regret guarantee, called \textbf{mistake bound} :

-In particular, the convex loss we consider is \emph{powers} of the \textbf{Hinge Loss}: $\ell_q(\tilde{y}, y)=\max(1-\tilde{y} y,0)^q$.
-The hinge loss is a convex upper bound to the 0/1 loss and it achieves the value of zero when the sign of the prediction is correct \emph{and} the magnitude of the inner product is big enough.
-Moreover, taking powers of it, we get a family of functions that trade-offs the loss for the wrongly classified samples with the one for the correctly classified samples but with a value of $|\langle \bz_t, \bx\rangle|\leq 1$, see Figure~\ref{fig:powers_hinge}.
+In particular, the convex loss we consider is a \emph{power} of the \textbf{hinge loss} : $\ell^q(m, y):=\max(1-y m,0)^q$.
+The hinge loss is a convex upper bound to the 0/1 loss, when the prediction $\tilde{y}=\sign(m)$, and it achieves the value of zero when the sign of the prediction is correct \emph{and} the magnitude of the inner product is sufficiently large.
+Moreover, by taking powers, we obtain a family of functions that trades off the loss on misclassified samples against the loss on correctly classified samples whose prediction satisfies $|\langle \bz_t,\bx\rangle|\leq 1$, see Figure~\ref{fig:powers_hinge}.